 Gain Valuable Training and Skills During Your Graduate Certificate in Sociology

 As a student, you will gain advanced training in the fields of sociology and education, as well as satisfy requirements for professional development.
 Upon completion of the program, you will be able to fulfill graduate course requirements and the 18 credits needed to pursue opportunities to teach at a community college or university.

 Throughout this five-course graduate certificate in sociology program, you will explore the following:

 - Various theories (e.g. integrative, contemporary, globalization and modern social theories)

 - The history and importance of family in sociology with a focus on theoretical perspectives, marriage, social class differences, racial and ethnic variations, current challenges and the future of the institution

 - Global issues of inequality with a focus on class, access to resources, gender, ethnicity, crime, political order, religion and social change

 - The evolution of social movements, goals of these movements, the demand for citizenship, social change categorization and related sociological theories

 - Teaching in the university classroom, course/curriculum design and lesson planning, teaching with technology, assessment and the reflective professional

 Potential job opportunities include college instructor, faculty member or professor.
-Potential workplace settings include two/four-year higher education institutions, colleges and universities, trade and technical schools and educational research/publishing companies.
+Potential workplace settings include two or four-year higher education institutions, colleges and universities, trade and technical schools and educational research or publishing companies.